Kintyre/ksconf/docs/source/contrib.rst

 ..  note:: Multiple uses of pre-commit

-    Be aware, that the `ksconf repo`_ both uses pre-commit for validation of it's own content, and it provides a pre-commit hook service definition for other repos.
+    Be aware, that the `ksconf repo`_ uses pre-commit for validation of it's own content, and `ksconf-pre-commit repo`_ provides a pre-commit hook service definition for other repos.
     The first scenario is discussed in this section of the guide.
     The second scenario is for repositories that house Splunk apps to use :ref:`ksconf_cmd_check` and :ref:`ksconf_cmd_sort` as easy to use hooks against their own ``.conf`` files which is discussed further in :ref:`ksconf_pre_commit`.